-Robust Porters deviate slightly from the Brown Porter in that the flavors and aromas are more robust, hence the name, and retain stronger roasted or burnt malt characteristics.
+Robust Porters deviate slightly from the Brown Porter in that the flavors and aromas are more robust, hence the name.
+They retain stronger roasted or burnt malt characteristics, which often come from the use of black patent malt.
 They are hoppier yet have similar notes of nut, chocolate, toffee, and bread-like smells and tastes that can be detected.
 Although these are somewhat staple qualities of Porters, Robust Porters tend to be stronger and sharper than other varieties of Porters.
-Medium brown to almost black in appearance, these ales have reasonably high carbonation and complexity.
-Their ABV range is 4.8 - 6.5% and have IBU’s between 25 - 50.
+Medium brown to almost black in appearance, these dark brown ales have reasonably high carbonation and complexity.
+The Robust Porter’s ABV range is 4.8 - 6.5% and its IBU’s are between 25 - 50.

 Baltic Porters originally come from countries near the Baltic Sea and are derived with influences from both English Porters and Russian Imperial Stouts.
 However, they are also often intertwined with Imperial Porters due to their similar stature.
 These brews are typically rich in flavor and complexity with a large malty-sweet personality.
 Baltic Porters are not overly sweet, though, and contain the typical chocolaty, toffee flavors with some dark fruit, licorice or coffee in the finish.
 This style is very dark brown and can contain some reddish or copper hues accompanied by a long-lasting head.
 They are full-bodied and have a high carbonation but remain smooth through the finish.
 Their ABV range is between 5.5 - 9.5% and their IBU’s are between 20 - 40.